Hello there!

 • Copy the Customer Key and API key.

-• Now, Go to Apps and copy the name of the Linux application created in step 1.
+• Navigate to the Apps section from the left side menu and copy the name of the Linux application you created in step 1.

-• Paste all these details in the terminal and press enter.
+• Paste these details into the terminal when prompted and press Enter.

 • MFA module is successfully configured, you are now able to login on the Linux Desktop with an MFA.